-Jacob’s favorite part about Ann Arbor is the early morning running weather and the changing colors in autumn.
+Jake’s favorite part about Ann Arbor is the early morning running weather and the changing colors in autumn.
 He also likes being a doctoral student at U of M because he loves teaching undergraduate courses on Civil Rights and Constitutional Law.
-Jacob likes being a personal trainer because people don’t always realize the secondary benefits of physical fitness – improving everyday life tasks and mood.
+Jake likes being a personal trainer because people don’t always realize the secondary benefits of physical fitness – improving everyday life tasks and mood.
 It’s always rewarding to see people change their attitude and outlook as they structure their lives with an exercise program.

 Jesse’s favorite part of Ann Arbor is U of M Game Days.
 He says,”We have the greatest fan/alumni base in the nation!”
 Jesse’s health philosophy is simple: Choose a fitness plan that becomes a part of your lifestyle instead of trying to make fitness your life (he says this generally leads to better long-term adherence, long-term results, while reducing stress/injuries).
 He believes physical activity is important for U of M students because t’s very easy to get carried away with your career or educational goals but often times, people fail to devote even a fraction of their free time for their own health; you should be working your body just as much your mind to achieve a healthy balance and maximize your output.